cambboyle/the-recipe-vault/README.md

 ### User Feedback

  "**This app is easy to navigate and aesthetically pleasing!
 I like that I can store all of my recipes on one website as well as browse and learn from others.
-Being able to personalise my profile with a photo and bio makes it that little bit more sentimental.
-I would like there to be a feature where I can upload a picture of my recipe to its respective card, so I look forward to that being a future feature.**"- Mica Ali
+Being able to personalise my profile with a bio makes it that little bit more sentimental.
+I would like there to be a feature where I can upload a profile picture to my profile and a picture of my recipe to its respective card, so I look forward to that being a future feature.**"- Mica Ali

 ## Wireframes